sketchplugins/plugin-directory/README.md

 - [Live Planet Sketch Datasupplier](https://github.com/Craigtut/liveplanet-sketch-datasupplier), by Craig Tuttle: Supply's real data from Live Planet's API to Sketch for testing designs
 - [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)
 - [Logodrop](https://github.com/iconscout/logodrop), by Iconscout: A Sketch Plugin to get brand logos right into Sketch App.
-- [Lokalise Plugin](https://github.com/lokalise/lokalise-sketchplugin), by Lokalise team: Lokalise plugin for Sketch
+- [Lokalise Plugin](https://github.com/lokalise/lokalise-sketchplugin), by Lokalise: Deliver multilingual assets faster and smarter.
+Share context with your linguists, get early feedback about each market and preview the design in all languages.
 - [Magic Aligner](https://github.com/HugoLis/Magic-Aligner), by Hugo Lispector: Align objects by their centers of mass
 - [Magic Mirror](http://magicmirror.design), by James Tang: Perspective Transformation for Sketch Artboards
 - [Mail Merge](https://github.com/kumo/sketch-mail-merge), by Robert Clarke: Sketch plugin that allows you to duplicate a layer/artboard and replace text with CSV data.